gytcrt/randomwalk/content/posts/GenAI-evaluation-challenge/why-is-it-hard.md

 There are many academic articles and blogs detailing GenAI foundation model evaluation already.
 I will link some helpful ones in references section, and focus this article on GenAI application evaluation.

-However, as the following architecture diagram shown below, a GenAI application is a software application built with GenAI foundation model/models along with other modules.
+However, as the architecture diagram shown below, a GenAI application is a software application built with GenAI foundation model/models along with other modules.
 Generally, the objective of a GenAI application is to make end user's life easier by improving their producibility or automate some processes.
 It usually contains some system logic layer and interface layer.
 The system logic layer contains internal and external tools, databases, pipeline, and business logic, etc. The interface layer is where the application communicates with the end users.
 It could be a chatbot UI or command line tool.

 To evaluate a GenAI application end to end is to understand:
 - **Quantifiable Benefit**: how much incremental gain the application brings to target end users.
 For example, if an AI coding tool can improve engineers productivity by 50%, it can (ideally) translate to 50% revenue gain.